victordibia/taxi/README.md

-# Taxi Fare Prediction
+# Taxi Advisor

+This repo describes how to design and deploy an ML product (Taxi Advisor).
+It covers the entire end-to-end process - data ingest, model training/evaluation, serving + frontend UX.

-This repo is meant to demonstrate examples on how production ML pipelines can be designed/orchestrated using platforms like Google Compute Platform.
-It uses the NYC Taxi Cab dataset and seeks to predict a set of outcomes that are relevant for several end user personas.
+The Taxi Advisor use case uses the NYC Taxi Cab dataset and seeks to predict a set of outcomes that are relevant for several end user personas (trip time, trip fare).

 ![Front End UI](docs/images/screen.jpg)
-#### Screenshot of the end user application.
+##### Screenshot of the end user application.

 ## Architecture and Components